Rolex Cookie Monster vs Smurf: What Changed in 2026

 The name was never official.
 It spread through forums and watch communities as shorthand to separate it from the all-blue Smurf.

-Released in 2020, the 126619LB replaced the Smurf as Rolex’s only precious-metal Submariner and brought the line into its current generation.
+Released in 2020, the 126619LB replaced the Smurf as Rolex’s white-gold Submariner and brought the line into its current generation.
 The case grew from 40mm to 41mm, the lugs got slimmer, the lug width widened from 20mm to 21mm to match the bracelet, and Rolex dropped in the newer Caliber 3235.
 Same Submariner DNA, just better balanced on the wrist.

 The dial change is what most owners notice day to day.
 Pairing black with the blue Cerachrom bezel tones the watch down compared to the all-blue Smurf.
 It still reads as a white-gold Submariner up close, but from a distance it looks closer to a steel Sub with a blue bezel.
 Useful if you don’t want a watch that announces itself.